-D3: Detection and Diagnosis of DiseaseImaging you have flu symptoms and decide to hit up the doctor.
+Imagine you have flu symptoms and decide to hit up the doctor.
 The doctor suspects you may have the H1N1 flu virus strain.
-There is a rapid test that the doctor performs and concludes that you do have H1N1.
-RT-PCR analysis can also be performed on a sample to diagnosis the virus.
-Using the same procedure described earlier, primers have been designed for a specific H1N1 mRNA.
-Detection of H1N1 mRNA levels using RT-PCR is more sensitive than a rapid test.
-RT-PCR can also be used to detect HIV, SARS, Dengue Virus, and mumps, just to name a few.
+There's a rapid test that the doctor performs and concludes that you do have H1N1.
+Then, PCR analysis can be performed on a sample to diagnosis the virus.
+Using the same procedures described earlier, primers have been designed for a specific H1N1 mRNA.
+Detection of H1N1 mRNA levels using PCR is more sensitive than a rapid test.
+This same technology can also be used to detect HIV, SARS, Dengue Virus, and mumps, just to name a few.

-If the gene sequence that contributes to a genetic condition is known, it should be able to be identified by PCR.
+If the gene sequence that contributes to a genetic condition is known, it can be identified by PCR.
 Now that we know the sequence of the human genome, scientists have been able to link a particular disease to a gene or set of genes.
 Sickle cell anemia, cystic fibrosis and hemophilia are just a few conditions where the gene has been identified.
 PCR primers specific for these genes can be used to identify and amplify these genes.
-This can occur before symptoms of the diseases are even noticed.

 While it sounds great and makes sense biologically, gene therapy has faced many obstacles.
 First of all, how do you get the gene into the cells?
 Usually, viral vectors are the vehicles of choice.
 In the example below, an adenovirus vector is used to deliver the correct or normal gene into the cell.